enkidevs/curriculum/Web/HTML/web-page-structure/head-element.md

 </html>
 ```

 **Note: WHen it comes to ordering CSS and JS, always add CSS first.
-Explanation on '[StackOverflow](https://stackoverflow.com/questions/9271276/is-the-recommendation-to-include-css-before-javascript-invalid)'.**
+For an explanation check the `learn more` links section of this insight.**

 ---
 ## Practice

-Which (3) items should NOT be contained in the `<head>` element?
+Which item should NOT be contained in the `<head>` element?

-1) ???
-2) ???
-3) ???
+???

-* Web page logo
-* Primary heading of page
+* Primary heading of a page
-* Document’s primary language
 * Web page title
 * Character encoding language
 * Page descriptions for search engines